Union Cabinet approves new education policy: What is NEP 2020

 One class, one channel: Govt unveils reforms in education

-Further the policy proposes a new Curricular and Pedagogical Structure, with 5+3+3+4 design covering the children in the age group 3-18 years.
+Further, the policy proposes a new Curricular and Pedagogical Structure, with 5+3+3+4 design covering the children in the age group 3-18 years.

 The National Education Policy was adopted in 1986 and was modified in 1992.
 In May 2019, the Modi government presented the draft NEP.
 The draft NEP is based on access, affordability, equity, quality and accountability.